 | Souter Lighthouse |

-Today it is run by National Trust and you can have a look around, but it isn't super cheap given that it is just a lighthouse at £7.20 per adult and £3.60 per child - although I believe that National Trust members can visit the lighthouse for free, which makes the cost more reasonable.
+Today it is run by National Trust, and you can have a look around - but it isn't super cheap given that it is just a lighthouse, at £7.20 per adult and £3.60 per child - although I believe that National Trust members can visit the lighthouse for free, which seems a bit more reasonable.

-The path itself continues on through Whitburn Coastal Park, which offers a lovely landscape to walk through - heading past Souter Point and on past the town of Whitburn.
+The path itself continues on through Whitburn Coastal Park, which offers a lovely landscape to walk through - heading past Souter Point and on past the town of Whitburn (as mentioned before).

 The town of Whitburn itself is set back from the edge of the cliffs, and so although much of the housing is fairly modern, it is pleasant to walk past.